How to Support Your Favorite Local Bar, Restaurant or Brewery

 Something else that can potentially be very helpful is to use Yelp.
 Leaving positive reviews and comments for your favorite places, in addition to relevant words such as takeout and delivery, can really help the business get more exposure with other diners who are looking for the same experience.

-Reviews can lead to a boost in visibility when people search for places to eat just as much as when they are looking for a place for takeout and delivery.
-Not to mention that in the long run your review can help improve overall ratings for these restaurants and encourage people to try their food either now or in the future when quarantines are lifted.
+In addition to reacting and commenting, another way to increase an establishment’s visibility is to share their posts, and possibly add some of your own messaging to it.
+In the long run, your review can help improve overall ratings for these restaurants.
+It will encourage people to try their food either now or in the future when quarantines are lifted.

 This is an uncertain time for everyone, especially for those working in the hospitality industry.
 It may be this way for a while longer, and that’s precisely why it’s so important that we all continue to support each other.
 We look forward to the time when all our favorite taprooms, bars, and restaurants open up and bring people joy again, but until then let’s all try to support them in whichever ways we can, and be safe while doing so.